marcus-castanho/formulaUTFPR/README.md

 This repository contains specifically the part of the project related to the transmission of the vehicule, which I was part of and also leading it.

+##Project requirements

+The project requirements based on the official documents provided by SAE and functional testint for the vehicule transmission are contained within the following domains:

+- Protection for the transmission parts
+- Material for protections
+- Gometry requirements for protections
+- Transfer the power and torque efficiently from the engine to the wheels
+- Choose ideally solutions that improve the mass reduction of the project